 To learn a little more about navigating the tricky accreditation landscape, check out Accreditation of Colleges and Universities: Who’s Accrediting the Accreditors?

 Associate Degree in Accounting

-That said, if you do intend to ultimately become a CPA, you will need to continue your studies in a four-year program.
-Fortunately, entering a four-year program with an associate degree already in hand can significantly reduce the amount of time and money that you'll have to spend earning your bachelor's.
-It's also worth noting that your associate degree in accounting still has tremendous value, even if you plan to earn a bachelor's degree in a separate but related field like business or finance.
-In addition to building a strong foundation of knowledge in a specialized and in-demand discipline, chances are you'll fulfill a handful of prerequisites in the sciences and humanities or you way to an associate degree.
-All of this will ease the process of eventually earning your bachelor's degree.
+That said, if you do intend to ultimately become a CPA, you will need to continue your studies in a four–year accounting degree program.
+Fortunately, entering a four–year program with an associate degree already in hand can significantly reduce the amount of time and money that you’ll have to spend earning your bachelor’s.
+It’s also worth noting that your associate degree in accounting still has tremendous value, even if you plan to earn a bachelor’s degree in separate but related fields like business or finance.
+In addition to building a strong foundation of knowledge in a specialized and in–demand discipline, chances are you’ll fulfill a handful of prerequisites in the sciences and humanities on your way to an associate degree.
+All this will ease the process of eventually earning your bachelor’s degree.

 - Accounting Theory and Applications

 What’s the Difference between an AAS, an AA, and an AS in Accounting?